VC

 Quick Answer

 This is not a temporary correction.
-The reset from 2022–2023 has calcified into a new normal, and founders who are still anchoring their expectations to 2021 comps are setting themselves up for a painful process.
+The reset from 2022–2023 has calcified into a new normal — and as of mid-2026, the 2025 figures remain the latest full-year dataset and the right benchmark to plan against.
+Founders who are still anchoring their expectations to 2021 comps are setting themselves up for a painful process.
 The good news: the floor is real, the bar is clear, and the investors who are still writing checks are doing so with conviction.

 Based on Carta, PitchBook, and AngelList data from 2024–2025, here is where the market has settled across check size, valuation, and dilution by company type.